Bret Easton Ellis

-Life and career
+Early life and education

-Ellis was born in Los Angeles in 1964, and raised in Sherman Oaks in the San Fernando Valley.
-His father, Robert Martin Ellis, was a property developer, and his mother, Dale Ellis (nee Dennis), was a homemaker.
+Ellis was born in Los Angeles (L.A.) in 1964.
+He was raised in L.A.'s Sherman Oaks neighborhood, located in the San Fernando Valley.
+His father, Robert Martin Ellis, was a property developer, and his mother, Dale Ellis (née Dennis), was a homemaker.
 They divorced in 1982.
 During the initial release of his third novel, American Psycho, Ellis said that his father was abusive and was the basis of the book's best-known character, Patrick Bateman.
-Later Ellis claimed the character was not in fact based on his father, but on Ellis himself, saying that all of his work came from a specific place of pain he was going through in his life during the writing of each of his books.
-Ellis claims that while his family life growing up was somewhat difficult due to the divorce, he mostly had an "idyllic" California childhood.
+Later Ellis said the character was not in fact based on his father, but on Ellis himself, saying that all of his work came from a specific place of pain he was going through in his life during the writing of each of his books.
+Ellis says that while his family life growing up was somewhat difficult due to the divorce, he mostly had an "idyllic" California childhood.

-Ellis was educated at The Buckley School in California; he then attended Bennington College in Vermont, where he originally studied music then gradually gravitated to writing, which had been one of his passions since childhood.
-There he met and befriended Donna Tartt and Jonathan Lethem, who both later became published writers.
+Ellis graduated from The Buckley School in Sherman Oaks section of Los Angeles.
+He then attended Bennington College in Bennington, Vermont, where he studied music and then gradually gravitated to writing, which had been one of his passions since childhood.
+Ellis was in a band called "Line One" with John Shanks.

-Bennington College was also where Ellis completed a novel he had been working on for many years.
-That book, Less than Zero, was published while Ellis was 21 and still in college, and propelled him to instant fame.
-Ellis is represented by literary agent Amanda Urban.
+At Bennington College, he met and befriended Donna Tartt and Jonathan Lethem, who both later became published writers.
+At Bennington College, he also completed his first novel, Less than Zero, which was published while Ellis was 21 and still in college.

+Career

 After the success and controversy of Less than Zero in 1985, Ellis became closely associated and good friends with fellow Brat Pack writer Jay McInerney: the two became known as the "toxic twins" for their highly publicized late-night debauchery.
 Ellis became a pariah for a time following the release of American Psycho (1991), which later became a critical and cult hit, more so after its 2000 movie adaptation.
 It is now regarded as Ellis's magnum opus, garnering acknowledgement from a number of academics.
 The Informers (1994) was offered to his publisher during Glamoramas long writing history.
 Ellis wrote a screenplay for The Rules of Attraction's film adaptation, which was not used.
 He records a fictionalized version of his life story up until this point in the first chapter of Lunar Park (2005).
 After the death of his lover Michael Wade Kaplan, Ellis was spurred to finish Lunar Park and inflected it with a new tone of wistfulness.
 Ellis was approached by young screenwriter Nicholas Jarecki to adapt The Informers into a film; the script they co-wrote was cut from 150 to 94 pages and taken from Jarecki to give to Australian director Gregor Jordan, whose light-on-humor vision of the film met with negative reviews when it was released in 2009.